deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Isotopomer 1
 ''''''''''''
-To create the most abundant isotopomer, we create a list of sites present in this isotopomer.
+To create the SpinSystem object for the most abundant isotopomer, start by creating a list of sites present in this isotopomer.

 .. plot::
     :context: close-figs